Skip to main content

 No — this list shows only organizations whose Form 990 lists San Francisco as the principal office address.
 National charities with active programs in San Francisco that headquarter elsewhere are listed under their home cities.
 Local affiliates and chapters of national networks may not appear in this list at all if they file under the parent organization's EIN.

-It means that, averaged across the 29 organizations on this page, the typical San Francisco nonprofit lands at 71/100 on the NonprofitTruth Efficiency Score.
-The score weights program-spending ratio (50%), revenue-growth consistency (20%), reserves (20%), and CEO-comp ratio (10%).
-It is descriptive of financial structure on the 990, not of program impact.
+It means that, averaged across the 29 organizations on this page, the typical San Francisco nonprofit lands at 59/100 on the NonprofitTruth Efficiency Score.
+The score weights financial health / operating reserves (40%), revenue-growth consistency (35%), and current-officer-comp ratio (25%).
+It is descriptive of financial structure on the 990, not of program impact, and does not include a program-spending ratio.

 Where can I see the original Form 990 for these charities?